Gonorrhoea is a bacterial infection that can affect fertility if left untreated.

 Testing and Treatments:

-- To test for gonorrhoea, men simply do a urine sample whereas women do a self-taken vaginal swab.
+- To test for gonorrhoea, men simply do a urine sample and women will need to do a self-taken vaginal swab.

 - Results take up to two weeks and you will be contacted via your chosen method (usually text).

-- If your result is positive, the Best2Know team will arrange an appointment for you to receive treatment.
+- If your result is positive, the Best2Know team will get in touch to arrange an appointment for you to receive treatment.

 - The treatment for gonorrhoea is a course of antibiotics.